 We sell our products globally through authorized resellers and directly to OEMs.
 N2Power utilizes contract manufacturers in Asia to produce our power solutions products.
-Our storage products are manufactured by us at our factory in Simi Valley, California and by our OEM suppliers in other parts of the world.
+Qualstar storage products are manufactured by our OEM suppliers in other parts of the world and are configured to order at our facility in Camarillo, California.